yxiong/udacity-data-analyst/data-visualization/README.md

 Design
 ------

+In this project we would like to visualize the survivorship of Titanic passengers with respect to their gender and wealth (measured by ticket fare).
+There are three variables: one continuous (ticket fare) and the other two binary (gender and survivorship).

+In order to better convey the messages, we summarize the data instead of showing individual points.
+We group the data according to their ticket fare, and show the survival rate within each group.
+In this sense, the ticket fare variable is transformed from a continuous variable to a ordinal variable.
+We designate the `x` axis for this variable.

+The survival rate is of our main interest, and after grouping, it is transferred from binary to continuous.
+We designate the `y` axis for it.

+We use color cue to visualize data of different gender.
+Since there are only two gender, it is easy to find two colors of large contrast (orange v.s. blue) for users to easily distinguish them.

+Finally, I added a tooltip on the bar chart, so that when the user move the mouse over a particular bar, detailed information such as number of survivors, total number of passengers and exact survival rate of that group will be shown.

+#### Previous design (v1 - v4)

 In this project we would like to visualize the survivorship of Titanic passengers with respect to their gender, age and wealth (measured by ticket